Hail to the gap year

 Research shows that taking a year off from school is not only an incredible opportunity for self-discovery, but can also impact future academic performance, employability, and global awareness.
 Many universities now encourage incoming students to take gap years as a way to become more thoughtful and mature members of society.

-Benefits of a Gap Year (to name a few):
+The benefits of a gap year (to name a few):

 Taking time off before college isn’t meant to be spent scrolling through Instagram and binge watching Netflix.
 The point of a gap year is to experience the world in new ways and use the time to pursue a dream you might not have time for after finishing college.
-Here are some great ideas to help you plan your Gap Year.
+Here are some great ideas to help you plan your gap year program abroad.

 Are you about to finish high school?
 Well there is no better time in life to pack your bags and explore the world.
 Visit new places, meet new people and go somewhere you have never been before.